 Cut out a festive picture from a colouring book and carefully put it under the glass.

-Now, just use permanent marker pens to draw over the picture and decorate it.
+Now, just use permanent marker pens or acrylic paint to colour over the picture and decorate it.

 Make Your Own Christmas Wreath

 Now don’t panic, this is much easier than you think simply buy a wreath ring or make your own from a few willow stems ( see above)

 Simply add bunches of foliage one on top of the other, wiring them on all the way around the ring until you’ve covered the hole thing in a luscious layer of greenery.

 Next, using garden wire you can add glittery pinecones, red Christmas baubles, ribbon or anything else your imagination comes up with.

 A few years ago we made one all covered in mini nutcrackers and candy canes.

 These are a great decoration for your own home but great as a gift for someone who might not have one.